ankitgaur573/demo/README.md

  3. Search: Allows you to search hospitals, restaurants etc types around a location given by latitude and longitude.
-   Radius need to be provided to guide the search.
-(See routes/places.js) A reequest made by a user is cached and the data is served from the db itself if the user makes same request again.
+    - Radius need to be provided to guide the search.
+(See routes/places.js)
+    - A request made by a user is cached and the data is served from the db itself if the user makes same request again.
-   Caching should be done by redis ideally but have been done by MySQL so as to not use two db's.
+    - Caching should be done by redis ideally but have been done by MySQL so as to not use two db's.
-   Note: Only this api is applied with caching in the demo.
+    - Note: Only this api is applied with caching in the demo.

  4. Geocode: This end point allows you to find the latitude and longitude of an address if you dont have them to give to the search API.
 (See routes/places.js)